 While these won't be something you make every day, they are a fun and delicious weekend breakfast.
 This recipe makes a large batch, so you can freeze the leftovers.
 They reheat really easily.
 Just pop them in a 400 F oven for about 10 minutes.

-- 1/4 cup corn meal (or semolina or farina, more or less, for dusting the griddle)
+1/4 cup cornmeal, or semolina or farina, as needed for the griddle

 Gather the ingredients.

 Combine the milk, butter, salt, sugar, and yeast in the bowl of a stand mixer.
 Mix gently using the paddle attachment.
 Add in the beaten egg.